Daniel Higgins: Playing career

 Higgins signed for Kilmarnock on 23 June 2017.
 He was loaned to League One club Airdrieonians on 31 January 2018.

 In September 2018, he joined Stranraer on loan.

 On 16 July 2019, Higgins signed for newly promoted Scottish League Two club Cove Rangers.

-Higgins moved to East Fife in August 2021.
+Higgins moved to East Fife in August 2021 for the season then when the club got relegated to league 2 he left the club for Stenhousemuir.
+After a year with the larbert outfits he left the club for newly reformed Broomhill in June 2023.